pointw-dev/envarna/src/doc-generator/src/reference/decorators.md

 ```

 ## @pushToEnv (use sparingly)
-Writes the field’s value back into `process.env` when missing.
+Always writes the field’s value back into `process.env` during load (overwriting if present).

 ```ts
 @setting.string()